Comparing topics¶

 For each year and each comparison term, the function counts the records matching the reference topic combined with that term, then expresses that count as a percentage of the records matching the reference alone.
 A value of 30% for computer vision in 2020 means that 30% of the deep-learning records that year also mention computer vision.
 The reference is the denominator, so it sits at 100% by construction and is not drawn.

-Running compare_topics makes one count request per term per year, so it needs a configured Scopus key (through pybliometrics) and counts against your quota.
+Running compare_topics makes one count request per term per year, plus one per year for the reference topic, so it needs a configured Scopus key (through pybliometrics) and counts against your quota.
 Keep the term and year counts modest.

 import scopusflow as sf